Pakistani popular music: 1960–1980: Rise and fall of playback singing

-New era and revival: King of Pakistan Pop Alamgir 1972
+New era and revival: (1972–1978)

-While the cinema in Pakistan was declining, the neighboring India was gaining in strength in film content and quality.
+While the cinema in Pakistan was declining, neighboring India was gaining in strength in film content and quality.
 People began admiring the Indian playback counterparts.
 And when it seemed that music in Pakistan had no hopes of surviving this foreign influence, Anwar Maqsood and Shoaib Mansoor launched the career of Nerissa, Beena and Shabana Benjamin (collectively known as the Benjamin Sisters) in 1985.
-The sisters filled television screens with their melodious charms and tabloids started calling it the Benjamin Sisters Phenomenon.
+The sisters became popular on television shows, and they became known by tabloids as the Benjamin Sisters Phenomenon.

 A few years later came Bengali singer Alamgir.
-Like all people from his generation, Alamgir was raised listening to songs by bands like ABBA and Boney M. He would do renditions of popular new wave songs in Urdu.
-In 1973, influenced by disco and funk, Alamgir sang Albela Rahi, an Urdu song literally translated from a famous Cuban hit originally in Spanish.
+Alamgir sang Albela Rahi, an Urdu song literally translated from a famous Cuban hit originally in Spanish.
 Alamgir brought a new form of music to Pakistan, one that blended the classical forms with a tint of modern Western music.
-Hit after another, he proved to be the most successful singer and musician of his time.
 Alongside Alamgir, Muhammad Ali Shehki also rose to fame with his renditions of the Hindustani classical forms with mediums like jazz and rock.

-Hassan Jahangir (اردو:حسن جہانگیر) is a Pakistani Pop singer.
-He gained fame in the '80s with hit singles such as "Hawa Hawa", "Hato Bacho", and "Shadi Na Karna Yaron".
+Hassan Jahangir gained fame in the '80s with hit singles such as "Hawa Hawa", "Hato Bacho", and "Shadi Na Karna Yaron".
 He released his first single "Imran Khan is a Superman" in 1982 and went on to release his one and only internationally famous album Hawa Hawa.
 It sold approximately 15 million copies in India.